-The bromance of a man and his teddy bear…with adult humour.
+The bromance of a man and his teddy bear, with adult humour.

 John’s dearest wish is to have a best friend (sob), and on Christmas morning when his friends get all their supercool pressies, he gets a teddy bear which he adores just as much.
-He then wishes he and his teddy could be best friends forever, in Stewart’s narration he jokes – in our house correctly – that most boys would want a Apache helicopter.
+He then wishes he and his teddy could be best friends forever, in Stewart’s narration he jokes – in our house correctly – that most boys would want an Apache helicopter.
 As John wishes a shooting star flies soars through the sky and he wakes up to find his teddy bear is alive… His teddy is seen as a walking, talking miracle by his family and then the world as the teddy – now named Ted – becomes a celebrity.

 I suspect that if McFarlane – not Spielberg – had taken over when Osment’s character wished to be a real boy and the Blue Fairy promised him the family and being a real boy which he craved but with a catch.
 The catch would be that is his teddy bear would have the same voice as Peter Griffin and the same nuances as Quagmire from Family Guy.
-And he – according to the male population anyway – could draw a convincing Garfield the cat.
+As he – according to the male population anyway – could draw a convincing Garfield the cat.

 Weeper Rating: 😦 😦 😦 😦 /10

 Hulk Rating: /10